-Buckwheat is high in fiber, protein, and calcium.
-It’s also great for your cardiovascular system thanks to rutin, a glycoside/flavonoid which has been known to strengthen capillary walls and improve circulation, and magnesium.
-If that’s not enough, it also helps maintain healthy blood sugar levels and is a great choice for those with diabetes.
+Buckwheat is high in fiber, protein, and magnesium.
+It’s also great for your cardiovascular system thanks to rutin, a flavonoid glycoside with antioxidant and protective properties to support healthy capillary walls and good circulation.
+If that’s not enough, it can also help maintain healthy blood sugar levels.

 for the crepes: